-As well as an infinity pool, the resort has an extensive range of water sports including water-skiing, knee-boarding, wakeboarding, windsurfing, parasailing, catamaran sailing and kayaking, as well as tube rides and seabob water rockets.
-Complimentary snorkelling equipment is available for use on the house reef and they also offer guided snorkeling trips and opportunities to learn more about the reef from in-house marine biologists.
+As well as an infinity pool, the resort has an extensive range of water sports including waterskiing, knee-boarding, wakeboarding, windsurfing, parasailing, catamaran sailing and kayaking, as well as tube rides and seabob water rockets.
+Complimentary snorkeling equipment is available for use on the house reef and they also offer guided snorkeling trips and opportunities to learn more about the reef from in-house marine biologists.

-On land the resort has a tennis court and fitness centre with yoga classes.
+On land the resort has a tennis court and fitness center with yoga classes.

 The Maldives’ clear waters offer some of the best diving opportunities you’ll find anywhere in the world.